Reconsider travel to Japan due to COVID-19-related travel restrictions.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.

 - Follow the Department of State on Facebook and Twitter.

-- Review the Crime and Safety Report for Japan.
+- Follow Embassy Tokyo’s American Citizen Services section on Facebook and Twitter.
+Review the Crime and Safety Report for Japan.